St. Oscar Romero Catholic Secondary School: School

 Throughout the 20th century, Catholic education in the City of York was served by nearby Roman Catholic schools ran by the religious orders: Chaminade College School to the north, Bishop Michael Power for boys and St. Joseph's Islington for girls to the west and Loretto College School to the east.
 Predominantly, Catholic children in York attended elementary schools in the Metropolitan Separate School Board and later attended public high schools such as York Memorial Collegiate Institute, Vaughan Road Collegiate Institute and George Harvey Collegiate Institute.

 When the province extended Roman Catholic high school funding beginning 1985, the MSSB began to search for an existing public school site in York.
 In May 1988, the Metropolitan Toronto School Board (MTSB) and YBE agreed to lease the York Humber High School on Humber Blvd.
 On September 7, 1989, York's first Catholic high school, now known as Archbishop Romero Catholic Secondary School, opened its doors to 200 grade 9 students, 18 teachers and three support staff members.
 The new wing was erected in 1991 and constructions/alterations of the former York Humber building began in November 1992 costing at $12-million.
 The school was officially opened and blessed on May 7, 1995.

 With the namesake beatified in May 2015, the school was renamed to Blessed Archbishop Romero Catholic Secondary School shortly afterwards.
 After the canonization of Oscar Romero, it was renamed to St. Oscar Romero Catholic Secondary School on October 16, 2018.

-Chaplaincy

-All of Romero students are required to take a course in Religious Studies each year, but the faith formation does not end there as its chaplaincy program that organizes numerous and varied retreats for every grade level.
-As well, Romero's chaplaincy team provides many opportunities for their staff and students to continually develop their faith life through worship as a community both in small and large group settings.

-Being a Catholic community, they are committed to fostering the Christian values and principles inspired by their patron St. Oscar Romero.